Worldwide Child Protection Projects

 - Support Lao Ethnic Youth Network and peer-to-peer youth camps on trafficking, HIV and drug prevention: $5,000 _________________________________________________________

-CHILD LABOR ERADICATION IN INDIAN MINES and GARMENT FACTORIES
+CHILD LABOR ERADICATION IN INDIAN

-How YOU can support Child Labor Eradication: - Salary for one Indian project officer to provide education and legal support to factory managers and child laborers: $300
+GARMENT FACTORIESHow YOU can support Child Labor Eradication: - Salary for one Indian project officer to provide education and legal support to factory managers and child laborers: $300

 - Operational costs for remedial schools to prepare rescued child laborers for reintegration to mainstream schools: $5,000